 The countries are not ranked by how many grandmasters they have, rather the average ranking of all grandmasters which is why China is ranked #2 even though they have fewer grandmasters than the countries ranked 3rd-5th.

 Although it is interesting to note whether or not your home country is in the top 5 ranked in the world for chess, it is only that, an interesting fact.
-The number of grandmasters or average rank of grandmasters does tell you the popularity of the game in your country which does give you an idea of whether or not it will be easy to find other people to study and learn with or the quality of instructors that may be available based on overall popularity and skill level within your own country.
+The number of grandmasters or average rank of grandmasters does tell you the popularity of the game in your country which may give you an idea of whether or not it will be easy to find other people to study and learn with.
 Although some other countries do not have as many grandmasters, they have some of the best.